Introduction

 Poor-Quality Data

-If your training data is full of errors, outliers, and moise, it will make it harder for the system to detect the underlying patterns, so your system is less likely to perform well.
+If your training data is full of errors, outliers, and noise, it will make it harder for the system to detect the underlying patterns, so your system is less likely to perform well.
 It is often well worth the effort to spend time cleaning up your training data.
 The truth is, most data scientists spend a significant part of their time doing just that.

 The following are a couple examples of when you’d want to clean up training data: